-Before we talk about the popular subject of animal totems, and at the risk of seeming un-humble, I am going to quote a comment posted on my last blog entry:
+Before we talk about the popular subject of animal totems, and at the risk of seeming un-humble, I am going to quote a comment posted on a previous blog entry:

 “Wow Lianne, your breadth and depth of knowledge of the metaphysical (and all that entails) is extraordinary.
 I’ve done my fair share of reading and research over the course of my adult life, but do not profess to have such a broad scope of information and understanding as you.”

 I’m so glad someone noticed because I AM NOT THAT SMART!
 As I’ve mentioned before, when I write something of this nature, I’ve learned how to link up with my Higher Resources and THEY are very smart indeed.
 They’re the ones with the depth and breadth; especially because they are so numerous, they cover many areas of expertise.
 It’s their “frequency” that you may sense in my writing.
 (Other times, well, only I can take the blame for that stuff.)

 I know, I know; other people tell me I should take full credit for the good stuff, too, but these Other Voices are so present in my own awareness it just seems like a shoddy thing to do, and not fair to any of you.
 Because truth is, you can all learn to use this interconnected consciousness if you learn about the energy principles involved.
 If you first realize how populated your interdimensional universe truly is, and then discover the practice of discernment.
 Or, as we’re about to discuss, frequency relationship.